multiversx/mx-docs/docs/integrators/faq.md

 Currently, the MultiversX network has 3 regular shards, plus a special one, called the _metachain_ - this arrangement holds not only on _mainnet_, but also on _devnet_ and _testnet_.

-Each account is assigned to a _shard_, which holds its state, including the balance information.
-The shard assignment formula is based on the _address_ of the account.

 Transactions between accounts assigned to the same shard are called _intra-shard transactions_.
 Transactions between accounts located in distinct shards are called _cross-shard transactions_.

 More details about the sharded architecture of MultiversX can be found [here](/learn/sharding).
 Integrators may choose to have a unified view of the network, leveraging the [hyperblock](/integrators/egld-integration-guide) abstraction.

-### What can be said about blocks and transactions finality?

-A transaction is final when the block or blocks (for cross-shard transactions) that notarize it have been declared **final**.
-Generally speaking, a transaction can be considered final as soon as it presents the _hyperblock coordinates_ (hyperblock nonce and hyperblock hash), when queried from the network.

-For more details, see [integration guide](/integrators/egld-integration-guide) and [querying the blockchain](/integrators/querying-the-blockchain).

 ## Wallet